grantholle/moviedb-promise/README.md

 ## Available methods

-The Function column lists all the available functions on the class.
-The Endpoint column lists possible request parameters (placehoders prefixed with `:`) needed for the call.
+The Function column lists all the available functions in the class.
+The Endpoint column lists possible request parameters (placeholders prefixed with `:`) needed for the call.
 If the endpoint doesn't have any placeholders, check out the [documentation](https://developers.themoviedb.org/3/) for the query parameters you can use.

 ### Examples